pharmbio/ptp-project/exp/20180426-wo-drugbank/journal.md

 - [>] Include relevant code (for figuring out drugbank active compounds) from the drugbank-vs-not experiment
   - [x] Add extraction and merge components from excapedb-vs-drugbank experiement
+  - [x] Make the merge ID file have only one column
+  - [ ] Extract only withdrawn, and approved only as to fill up to 1000 molecules
-  - [ ] Create filtering component
+  - [x] Create filtering component
     - Some hints on how to do it:
       https://stackoverflow.com/questions/14062402/awk-using-a-file-to-filter-another-one-out-tr
-    - [x] Make the merge ID file have only one column
-    - [ ] Extract only withdrawn, and approved only as to fill up to 1000 molecules